 You say wins and losses aren't an adequate measure of a pitcher's effectiveness?
-Fine, I'll put the Herman Edwards Card away, since a pitcher's wins and losses CAN be affected by his defense, his relievers, and his run support.
+Fine, I'll put the Herman Edwards Card away, since a pitcher's wins and losses can be affected by the defense behind him, his relievers, and his run support.
 And Lee does have a big lead in innings pitched per start: 7.59 to CC's 6.99, Andy's 6.14 and Phil's 6.08.

 In ERA+: 1.
 Sabathia, 2. tie between Pettitte and Lee, 4.
 Hughes.

 In WHIP: 1.
 Lee, 2.
 Sabathia, 3.
 Hughes, 4.
 Pettitte.
 However, as Lee's now-former boss Nolan Ryan (who was also vastly overrated but was right when he said this) said when he broke the all-time record for most walks (in 1977, 6 years before he did so in strikeouts), "It's not how many you walk, it's how many you let score."
 Lee's amazing WHIP didn't translate to an appreciably better run prevention.

 This is not "sour grapes" over not signing Lee.
 This is not "waving Yankee pom-poms," as someone told me I was doing.

 This is cold hard numbers, and they show that Cliff Lee, had he done the exact same thing for the Yankees in 2010, might have been the Yankees' 3rd-best starter, if you take Hughes' comparatively low ERA+ into account.
 And would, if Pettitte retires (which is a toss-up at the moment), move up to 2nd-best, maybe.

 Not to mention that Lee has never helped a team win a World Series.
 The other 3 have.